What does “Sastun” mean?

 Who should I see at Sastun?

-There is not really a “right” answer to the question of “which practitioner should I see?”
-All of the Sastun professionals work together and consult with one another when needed.
 Western Medicine, Chinese Medicine and Naturopathic Medicine are each considered “whole systems” of care.
-This means they have a current philosophy about health & disease and techniques, procedures, medicines/herbs to help manage a very wide variety of health problems.
-A person with nearly any health problem could start with a practitioner in one of these “whole system” areas.
+This means they share a whole-person philosophy about health & are knowledgeable practitioners of current techniques, procedures, medicines/herbs to help manage a very wide variety of health problems.
+Each of the Sastun Center practitioners work together and collaborate with you as needed.

 Chinese Medicine will offer traditional types of diagnostic assessment